albertbregonia/cerebrum/README.md

   1. Follow the same steps described above, but ensure that the `master` is port-forwarded and that the client enters the external [IP Address](https://whatsmyip.org/) of the `master`.

-## RELEASE NOTES AS OF OCT.
-17
+## Notes for the current release:
-- Keyboard input and scrolling is fully functional, 100% accuracy; ***EXCEPT: OS-Exclusive Key Combinations (ie. CTRL+ALT+DEL)***
+- OS-Exclusive Key Combinations (ie. CTRL+ALT+DEL) are not functional.
-- No scrolling functionality (besides mouse wheel click-based scrolling)
-- Currently only works with Java 10+ although it is compiled for Java 8...
+- Currently only works with Java 10+ although it is compiled for Java 8.